Driver Licence Translation for Alberta Registry Exchange

 Do I need to bring the original licence?

 No. A clear phone photo or scan of both sides of the licence is enough to start work.
-The certified printed copy ships by Canada Post or stays ready for pickup.
+The certified printed copy ships by Canada Post or ships by Canada Post.

 Start your driver licence translation

 Send a clear photo of your licence and we will reply with the rate, timeline and next steps.
-Most clients pick up or receive the printed certified copy within a few days and head straight to the registry agent.
+The focused exchange page and the historical driver licence page now link to each other so clients can choose the right path.